 They have a fast initial speed but they lose that speed faster than heavier balls.
 The high initial speed is actually the reason they are not rule-compliant.

 Making a super small diameter and super heavy golf ball would essentially turn it into a bullet.
 But it wouldn’t likely fly further than a wider ball.
-This is because the aerodynamics of a ball affect how long it can fly.
+This is because the aerodynamics of a ball affects how long it can fly.

 The dimpled surface of a golf ball, as well as a backspin, will cause lift on the ball, making it essentially a wing.
 This will increase the range significantly.